BeToVan1/MyCineList/README.md

 # MyCineList
 # TO DO LIST
-    Make score changeable / does not add same movie twice Make text of search results move left
+    Make text of search results move left
     Make mylist
-    Make add to list button invisible if not logged in Overall make website look better
+    Make Options for add to list scrollable (cant see all options depending on length of synopsis) Overall make website look better